A Pretty Bound Notebook to Make

 Apply a fray preventive such as Fray Check (<– affiliate link!) to the ends of the ribbon, if needed.

 That’s it!
 I used leopard print duct tape (because yes… LEOPARD PRINT) with jute ribbon and black scrapbook paper to make a notebook to jot down ideas for future posts!
 A label or a metal label holder used in scrap booking or other paper crafts would also make an excellent touch on the cover!
-Click here for another custom notebook project…
+Looking for more?
+Here is another custom notebook project…

 Have questions about how to make a ribbon bound notebook?
 Leave a comment below!